trdroid/Android-Sample-Apps/WeatherApp/README.md

 Since the layout of the fragment holds only a single child view i.e. the ListView, it is efficient to use FrameLayout.

+The attributes *android:paddingLeft* and *android:paddingRight* are added to the ListView so that each TextView in the ListView appears not exactly aligned with the left edge of the ListView.

 **Implementing the Fragment class**

 ```java